-I was lucky enough to have a bazillion fresh cucumbers that came freshly plucked from my garden (that the Hubster made for me BTW) for this recipe.
-If ya don’t have fresh ones from your garden, go getcha some from the grocery store.
+I was lucky enough to have a bazillion fresh cucumbers that came freshly plucked from my garden for this recipe.
+If you don’t have fresh cucumbers from your garden, the grocery store variety will do just fine.
 They will still be delicious!

-I cut the cukes up with this handy dandy
+I cut the cucumbers up with this handy dandy hand crimper from Pampered Chef.

 I then placed them in jars and let them really marinate for 24 hours before eating them… (…all in one sitting.
 I kid you not.)